 Pros

-- Takes finishes and stains well
+- The wood's surface takes finishes and stains well

-- Natural resistance to warping and cracking
+- It has natural resistance to warping and cracking

 Cons

-- More expensive
+- It can be expensive

-- Difficult to work with
+- It can be difficult to work with

-- White oak can have a high tannin content, which could cause discoloration or staining over time if the shelves are exposed to moisture or other environmental factors.
+- White oak can have a high tannin content, which could cause discoloration or staining over time and if the shelves are exposed to moisture or other environmental factors.

 #4: Red Oak

-Red oak wood is a versatile and robust hardwood with a 290lbf in Janka hardness rating.
+Red oak wood is a versatile and robust hardwood with a 290lbf Janka hardness rating.
 Despite being lighter in weight than white oak, this type of wood is capable of bearing a reasonable amount of weight, specifically up to 35 lbs, when utilized for a floating shelf.

 Red oak is known for its ability to polish without bloating and absorb stains.
 Compared to white oak, red oak is easier to work with and has a higher propensity for staining.
 Thus, it is an excellent choice for the best wood for shelving projects, as it is easy to cut, handle, and finish.